duartegalvao/indico-presentations/PITCHME.md

 - Became unmaintainable by the early 2010s
 - Constant security issues
-- Currently hosted at CERN (which is incompatible with the previous point)
+- Currently hosted at CERN

 ---